 This need for coordination, despite increasingly fractured creditor constituencies, has resulted in an increasing prevalence of ad hoc committees in workout situations.
 This is in contrast to coordination committees or steering committees,8 which were more common in pre-crisis environments, as being better suited to the prevalence of syndicated loan structures in that market.
-Coordination and steering committees were appointed by the company, with such appointment being confirmed by the lenders, usually based (with adjustment) on the standard form documents released by the Loan Market Association.9 As such, although the roles of such committees varied from situation to situation, these committees would usually be the principal conduit of information and discussion between the creditors and the debtor.
+Coordination and steering committees were appointed by the company, and the appointment confirmed by the lenders, usually based (with adjustment) on the standard form documents released by the Loan Market Association.9 As such, although the roles of the committees varied from situation to situation, they would usually be the principal conduit of information and discussion between the creditors and the debtor.
 In some, albeit limited, circumstances, certain powers of the creditors could even be delegated to the coordination or steering committee.10